corentin-ryr/CLIP-mixer/README.md

 # CLIP

 CLIP (Contrastive Language-Image Pre-Training) is a neural network trained on a variety of (image, text) pairs.
-It can be instructed in natural language to predict the most relevant text snippet, given an image, without directly optimizing for the task, similarly to the zero-shot capabilities of GPT-2 and 3.
+It can be instructed in natural language to predict the most relevant text snippet, given an image, without directly optimizing for the task, similar to the zero-shot capabilities of GPT-2 and 3.
 We found CLIP matches the performance of the original ResNet50 on ImageNet “zero-shot” without using any of the original 1.28M labeled examples, overcoming several major challenges in computer vision.